WTO meeting on COVID vaccine rights waiver went 'very well' -chair | Health

 The WTO's 164 members on Friday discussed the "outcome document" that stems from months of negotiations between the main parties - the United States, the European Union, India and South Africa - in an effort to break an 18-month deadlock over the issue.
 "It went very well and here's why I say that.

-The first World Trade Organization meeting to discuss a draft agreement to temporarily waive intellectual property rights for COVID-19 vaccines went "very well", its chair said on Friday.
+The first World Trade Organization meeting to discuss a draft agreement to temporarily waive intellectual property rights for COVID-19 vaccines went "very well", its chair said on Friday, although some members voiced reservations.
 The WTO's 164 members on Friday discussed the "outcome document" that stems from months of negotiations between the main parties - the United States, the European Union, India and South Africa - in an effort to break an 18-month deadlock over the issue.

-However, two Geneva trade sources following the meeting said that some delegations had said the proposal falls short since it is too narrowly focused on vaccines.
-And while China voiced broad support for the document it also raised an objection to some of the wording that appeared to exclude it from the waiver on the basis of its global share of vaccine exports, two trade sources said.
+However, two Geneva trade sources said after the meeting that some delegations had said the proposal fell short since it was too narrowly focused on vaccines, echoing criticism from some civil society groups.
+And while China voiced broad support for the document it also raised an objection to some of the wording that appeared to exclude it from the waiver on the basis of its global share of vaccine exports, the two sources said.

-Its WTO mission in Geneva did not immediately respond to a request for comment.
-The waiver idea, proposed by India and South Africa in Oct.
-2020, is supported by the majority of members of the global trade body.
+China's statement sent by its WTO mission in Geneva called the wording "an unreasonable and arbitrary criterion".
+The waiver idea, proposed by India and South Africa in October 2020, is supported by the majority of members of the global trade body.

 But some wealthy countries including Britain and Switzerland have in the past raised objections on grounds that it could harm pharmaceutical research.
 WTO Director-General Ngozi Okonjo-Iweala, who has been involved in brokering the talks and wants a deal by the June ministerial conference, says an agreement would be "hugely important".